How to Clean a Mattress at Home: Simple Steps for a Fresh Bed

 Blood Stains

-Urine or Pet Accidents
+Urine Or Pet Accidents

-This is where enzyme cleaner is essential.
+This is where an enzyme cleaner is essential.
+Enzyme cleaners break down the bacteria that cause odor instead of masking it.

 - Blot excess liquid immediately

-- Apply enzyme cleaner lightly
+- Apply enzyme cleaner lightly according to instructions

-- Blot again
+- Blot again with a clean cloth

-- Air dry completely
+- Allow to air dry completely

 Vomit Stains

-How to Deep Clean a Mattress (Twice Per Year)
+How To Deep Clean A Mattress Twice Per Year

-- Strip bed completely
+- Strip the bed completely

 - Wash all bedding

-- Vacuum thoroughly
+- Vacuum the mattress thoroughly

-- Spot clean any stains
+- Spot clean any visible stains

-- Apply baking soda for 2+ hours
+- Apply baking soda and let sit for at least two hours

 - Vacuum again

-- Rotate mattress
+- Rotate the mattress

-- Let air out by window
+- Let it air out near a window

 Sanitizing Without Overdoing It

-People often ask about disinfecting sprays.
+People often ask about disinfecting sprays, especially after illness or allergy flare ups.

-How to Clean a Memory Foam Mattress
+How To Clean A Memory Foam Mattress

 Removing Odors Without Harsh Chemicals